mapbox/mapbox-gl-native/platform/ios/docs/guides/Working with Mapbox Studio.md

 # Working with Mapbox Studio

-[Mapbox Studio](http://mapbox.com/studio) is Mapbox's tool for creating custom map styles.
-It also serves as an excellent tool for rapidly prototyping dynamic maps and runtime styling interactions for iOS.
+[Mapbox Studio’s Styles editor](http://mapbox.com/studio) is Mapbox's tool for creating custom map styles.
+It also serves as an excellent tool for rapidly prototyping dynamic maps and [runtime styling](runtime-styling.html) interactions for iOS.

 ## Creating a base style